 Impaired Renal Function

 Zanaflex is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
-In patients with renal insufficiency (creatinine clearance < 25 mL/min) clearance was reduced by more than 50%.
-In these patients, during titration, the individual doses should be reduced.
+In patients with renal insufficiency (creatinine clearance < 25 mL/min), clearance was reduced by more than 50%.
+In these patients, individual doses should be reduced during titration.
 If higher doses are required, individual doses rather than dosing frequency should be increased.
-These patients should be monitored closely for the onset or increase in severity of the common adverse events (dry mouth, somnolence, asthenia and dizziness) as indicators of potential overdose. [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY]
+These patients should be monitored closely for the onset or increase in severity of Zanaflex common adverse events (dry mouth, somnolence, asthenia and dizziness) as indicators of potential overdosage [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Impaired Hepatic Function

 The influence of hepatic impairment on the pharmacokinetics of tizanidine has not been evaluated.
 Because tizanidine is extensively metabolized in the liver, hepatic impairment would be expected to have significant effects on pharmacokinetics of tizanidine [see DOSING AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].